scrollmapper/bible_databases_deuterocanonical/sources/en/lives-of-the-prophets/README.md

-# The Lives of the Prophets
+# Lives of the Prophets